-The PC is connected via a standard (host/device) USB cable, or via the RS485 interface as shown in the section Bus Connection in the chapter How to Programme.
+The PC is connected via a standard (host/device) USB cable, or via the RS485 interface as shown in the section Bus Connection in the Programming Guide.

 The USB connection is galvanically isolated from the supply voltage (PELV) and other high-voltage terminals.
 The USB connection is connected to protection earth on the frequency converter.
 Use only isolated laptop as PC connection to the USB connector on the FC 300 drive.